 Mode of Action of an Autoclave

-This is what an autoclave does.
+This is how an autoclave works.

 When is something considered sterile?

-The key process parameters are:
+The most important process parameters are:

 • Sterilization time